A not-for-profit organisation representing injured people

 Accidents at work can happen regardless of your occupation.
 Over 100,000 accidents are reported every year in the UK.
 Accidents at work lawyers

 If you have suffered an injury due to the negligence of the nurse, doctor or surgeon, you may be entitled to compensation.
-NHS and private health lawyers
+Clinical negligence lawyers

-We have specialist injury lawyers in all areas of injury law including work related illness, trip or slip and serious injuries.
+We have specialist injury lawyers in all areas of injury law including occupational disease, trip or slip and serious injuries.
 All injury claims

 APIL aims for everyone in our society to understand the importance of a right to redress for suffering needless harm, whether or not you have experience of the personal injury system.
 We are determined to do all we can to ensure that some harmful and misguided perceptions about personal injury are turned around.